quintoandar/hive-metastore-client/source_thrift/readme.md

 ```

 3 - Now you have the new python code generated inside `gen-py`.
 Extract the classes and place them in the right directories.

+4 - The generated files are huge, therefore be sure that the generated files directory names are ignored in the make commands _style-check_ and _apply-lint_.
+So these files are not evaluated during the checks.